What’s your favorite season?

 Harpers Ferry National Historic Park covers 3,745 acres in three states.
 It is a popular destination for history buffs, tourists, and outdoor enthusiasts alike.

 History buffs will enjoy learning about the town’s place in Civil War history and visiting the archaeological sites.
 Tourists will love the eclectic mix of shops and restaurants.
 And outdoor enthusiasts will be able to choose from a wide range of activities including hiking along the 20 miles of trails within the park; taking a guided hike; rafting/tubing/kayaking in the water; and more.

 From my experience, the best views of the changing leaves in Harpers Ferry can be seen from:

 - Harper’s Ferry Cemetery (on top of the hill)

 - The other side of the railroad tracks where you get a view of the whole town

-Where do YOU go in the DMV area to check out the changing leaves?
+Where do YOU go in DC, MD or VA to check out the changing leaves?

 Share in the Comments below!

 Get a list of DC's FREE Museums